 SETUP is a control statement which is used to indicate volumes needed for executing a phase of the job.

-For further information on the use of the SETUP statement, see "Routing a Job Through the System (JES2 only)".
+For further information on the use of the SETUP statement, see "Routing a Job Through the System (JES2)".

-The SETUP statement consists of the characters / in columns 1 and 2, the word SETUP in columns 3-7, and volume serial numbers that begin in column 16.
-Columns 72-80 are ignored.
+The SETUP statement consists of the characters / in columns 1 and 2, the word SETUP in columns 3-7, and either: